-The Tseshaht First Nation is a vibrant community with an active and progressive natural resources-based economy.
-We are proud of our culture and work as a community to preserve our traditional values and the teachings.
+We are the C’išaaʔatḥ (sis sha ahtah or Tseshaht) a vibrant community with an active and progressive natural resources-based economy.
+We are one of the 14 Nations that make up the Nuu-chah-nulth [Nootka] people of western Vancouver Island.
+We are proud of our culture and work as a community to preserve our traditional values and teachings.

-Our late King Adam Shewish, great-grandfather Chief Haayuupinuulh [born c.1830] was the King of the Tseshaht when mum-ulth-ne settlement started in the Alberni Valley.
-His name, meaning “getter of ten (whales)” signified his status as a prominent chief, including his King’s right to hunt whales.
+Our ownership of land is based on the Nuu-chah-nulth laws of hahuułi or ha-houlthee, which means the territory of a nation under the stewardship of a hawilth (King).
+This position was hereditary as the senior representative of the spiritual bloodline most closely linked to our chronicle of creation.
+Our most recent King was Adam Shewish, a traditionally trained hawilth, who passed away in 1990.
+His great-grandfather Chief Haayuupinuuł or haa-you-pinulth, (born c.1830) was the King of the Tseshaht when European settlement started in the Alberni Valley.
+His name meaning “getter of ten (whales)” signified his status as a prominent chief, including his King’s right to hunt whales.

-Tseshaht Tutuupata, the plural of tupaati, refers to the hereditary privileges or prerogatives that governed the ownership and use of practically everything of value in Tseshaht society.
-These included resources like rivers, fish trap sites, and plant gathering sites, as well as intellectual property resources like
+The ownership and use of these lands and practically everything of value in Tseshaht society were governed by tutuupata (the plural of tupaati), a complex set of hereditary privileges or prerogatives.
+Tutuupata instructed the ways in which both economic resources like rivers, fish trap sites, and plant gathering sites, as well as intellectual property resources like

-names, ceremonial songs, dances, and regalia.
-Tutuupata determined rank in Tseshaht society, and were inherited within a family.
+names, ceremonial songs, dances, and regalia should be owned and utilized.
+Tutuupata determined rank in Tseshaht society and were inherited within a family.

 Tseshaht Seasonal Round